athulkrishnan/collabowrite/Project360.md

 The doorbell rang.
-It had to be him.
+He woke up from his sleep.